ofosuheneapenteng/Biosecure-D2.3/README.md

  ## Author

-This R code was developed and written by **Ofosuhene Okofrobour Apenteng**,for mapping biosecurity risks of African Swine Fever (ASF) and Avian Influenza Virus (AIV) across EU regions.
+This R code was developed and written by **Ofosuhene Okofrobour Apenteng**,for mapping biosecurity risks of African Swine Fever (ASF) and Highly Pathogenic Avian Influenza (HPAI) across EU regions.
 Developed for the Biosecure project (EU Horizon 101083923).